October 24, 2024

 Ask the Expert

+Fireplace tiles are not only beautiful but also provide practical protection to the chimney breast and the hearth.
 Building regulations in the United Kingdom require a fireproof finish surrounding heat-producing appliances.
 Fireplace tiles have fulfilled this function since the fire first entered the home.
 Their use, however, has evolved dramatically over time.
-It began as a purely practical response and eventually became a decorative element in its own right.
+But no matter how our homes change over the years the fireplace still has a timeless presence.

+The fireplace has always been at the centre of the home and the living room.
 Modern lifestyles and how we use the living room are not the same today as they were in years gone by.
 Nowadays, we don’t depend on the fireplace so much to provide heat, it’s become a decorative addition.
-This article looks at the numerous options to embellish your fireplace and keep your home safe.
+This article looks at the numerous options to treat your fireplace and keep your home safe.
+Fireplace tiles add character whether you want to recreate the decorative embellishments of traditional fireplaces or prefer a more modern look.
+We include everything from the tiled hearth to the fireplace surround with some inspirational ideas.

-UK Building Regulations require a fireproof finish to extend 50cm in front of the fireplace (heat-producing appliance) hearth and 15cm on each side of the fireplace opening.
+UK Building Regulations require a fireproof finish to extend 50 cm in front of the fireplace (heat-producing appliance) hearth and 15 cm on each side of the fireplace opening.
 Additionally, fireplace recesses and flues have their own separate requirements.
+Fireplace hearth tiles thus protect timber floors and rugs from the heat.

-Alternatively, the solid fuel burning stove remains popular and offers distinct advantages.
 Whatever the choice, the treatment of the chimney breast remains the same.
-In other words, a tiled heart and tiles for fireplace surrounds.
-This classic look adds warmth and decorative charm to the living room.
+In other words, a tiled heart and tiles for fireplace surrounds that recreate the classic look of traditional fireplaces.
+This classic feature adds warmth and decorative charm to the living room.

 Living room with black marble effect tiles chimney designedbyiman